Is Vinyl Siding Recyclable? Here’s What You Need to Know

 State-Sponsored Programs

-Wisconsin’s Department of Natural Resources (DNR) collaborates with local municipalities and waste management companies to facilitate vinyl siding recycling.
-These programs often include public awareness campaigns, educational workshops, and community collection events.
+The Wisconsin Department of Natural Resources (DNR) teams up with local communities to encourage effective recycling of vinyl siding companies to facilitate vinyl siding.
+They run public awareness campaigns, educational workshops, and community collection events to get residents involved in recycling.

 Incentives for Contractors